 Becoming self-sufficient is the end goal for a lot of us that have been prepping for a long time.
 Of all the different steps to becoming self-sufficient, getting completely food self-sufficient could be the most difficult!

-How do you become food self-sufficient?
 You can start being self-sufficient by growing foods that are easy to store and grow like potatoes, tomatoes, winter squash, and leafy greens.
 Then, consider raising chickens and goats for eggs, milk, and meat.
 All of this can be done on relatively little land.

 Self-sufficiency is achievable for almost anyone with a couple of acres of land.
 It’s even possible for those living on smaller lots (or even apartments) to become almost completely food self-sufficient.